Tao Lin: Leave Society (2021)

 Lin's fourth novel, Leave Society, was published on August 3, 2021.
-In a review published online on the book's release date and later in the print edition of The New York Times Book Review, Christine Smallwood wrote of the book's main character, "Li has left behind speed, despair and his belief in Western medicine.
+In a review published online on the book's release date and later in the print edition of The New York Times Book Review, Christine Smallwood wrote of its main character: "Li has left behind speed, despair and his belief in Western medicine.
 (He refuses steroid shots for his back pain.)
 But what he is really recovering from is existentialism, the idea that life has no meaning other than what we give it.
 He now believes that the world has an inherent purpose ...
-Stylistically, the book is artful, even radical ...
-Despite, or perhaps because of, its virtues, the novel doesn’t hold the reader in its thrall.
-It meanders, linking scenes of low-key bickering in a gentle ebb and flow of harmony and disharmony.
-It doesn’t seem to mind if you put it down ...
-But the novel has a vision, however cracked, an idea connected to its form, which is more than I can say for most books."
+Stylistically, the book is artful, even radical".